ARO Muscelul Câmpulung

-Asociația Club Sportiv ARO Muscelul Câmpulung, commonly known as Muscelul Câmpulung, is a Romanian professional football club based in Câmpulung, Argeș County and currently playing in the Liga IV – Argeș County, the fourth tier of the Romanian football league system.
+Asociația Club Sportiv ARO Muscelul Câmpulung, commonly known as Muscelul Câmpulung, is a Romanian professional football club based in Câmpulung, Argeș County and currently playing in the Liga III, the 3rd tier of the Romanian football league system.

 The club has known glory during the communist era when, under the ownership of ARO, played constantly at the level of second or third league.
 The collapse of the off-road cars manufacturer has seriously affected the team which went bankrupt in the early 2000s.
 After the bankruptcy of ARO in 2003, the club was refounded several times, firstly in 2007 as Sporting Câmpulung, then in 2012 as CN Dinicu Golescu (named after the high school from the town), but at its best, the team played in the Liga III, but was dissolved again in 2016.
 In the summer of 2019, after three years of inactivity, the club was refounded again, this time as Academia de Fotbal Muscelul Câmpulung.

 History

 The club was founded in 1947 as Muscelul Câmpulung and played for sixteen years in the Regional Championship.
 Muscelul, coached by Jean Lăpușneanu, promoted in Divizia C at the end of the 1962–63 season after finishing as runners-up in the Argeș Regional Championship.

-Muscelul finished last in the 1963–64 season, spared from relegation due de the expansion of the Third Division.
-Followed three more seasons in the third tier of Romanian football in which was ranked ninth in 1964–65 season, eleventh in 1965–66 and thirteenth in 1966–67, thus relegating in the Regional Championship.
+Muscelul finished last in the 1963–64 season, spared from relegation due to the expansion of the third division.
+Followed three more seasons in the third tier of Romanian football in which was ranked 9th in 1964–65 season, 7th in 1965–66 and 13th in 1966–67, thus relegating in the Regional Championship.

-Muscelul finished second in the 1967–68 season of the Argeș Regional Championship and promoted to Divizia C. After finished eleventh in 1968–69 season in the Third Division, the club was renamed as Unirea Câmpulung for 1969–70 season, but relegated after was ranked fifteen in the 4th series.
+Muscelul finished second in the 1967–68 season of the Argeș Regional Championship and promoted to Divizia C. After finished 11h in 1968–69 season in the third division, the club was renamed as Unirea Câmpulung for 1969–70 season, but relegated after was ranked 15th in Series IV.